PKJonas/speech-to-text-1/README.md

 "Learn to Read" is an interactive game designed to help children, particularly Lithuanian speakers, improve their reading skills.
 The game displays words and sounds, uses speech recognition to verify the child's pronunciation, and rewards correct readings with engaging visuals and audio stories.

-This project uses React for the frontend, Express for the backend, and integrates with AssemblyAI for speech recognition.
+## Current Development Status

+- Basic project structure set up with React, TypeScript, and Express
+- AssemblyAI integration for speech recognition implemented
+- Audio recording functionality working
+- Basic transcription display implemented
+- Development environment configured with concurrent frontend and backend servers

-## Features
+## Upcoming Features

 - Word display with progressive difficulty
-- Speech recognition for Lithuanian language
-- Audio recording and playback
 - Reward system for correct pronunciations
 - Text-to-Speech for word pronunciation and stories
+- Enhanced user interface design
+- User progress tracking

 ## Getting Started